ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 {: #vpc-tg-dns-iam-network}
 {: step}

 The *network* team will create the network resources to match the architecture ensuring that the connectivity goals are satisfied and the teams are isolated in their VPC.
 They do not want to control the details of the VPC Instances.
-It is likely that the number of applications, size of computers, DNS records for microservices etc will be in constant flux and not a concern of the *network* team.
+It is likely that the number of applications, size of computers, DNS records for microservices etc. will be in constant flux and not a concern of the *network* team.

 The Admin team has provided them just the right amount of permissions to create the VPC **is** resources, the {{site.data.keyword.dns_short}} and the {{site.data.keyword.tg_short}} service.

-1. Change directory, generate an API key in the local.env and become a member of the network access group:
+1. Change directory, generate an API key in the `local.env` and become a member of the network access group:

    ```sh
    team=network